i

 Indonesia struck by deadly earthquake

-There is extensive damage to buildings, including a mosque, schools, boarding school, government office and over 1,300 houses.
+There was extensive damage to buildings, including a mosque, schools, boarding school, government office and over 1,300 houses.
 The earthquake was so strong that it was felt in the capital Jakarta, more than 75km away.

 Why is Indonesia frequently struck by earthquakes?